uludag/hspsdb-indexer/scripts/alpha/readme.md

 This folder includes scripts which are at early stages of development

-* index-bam.py: script for indexing BAM files, dependent on [pybam](https://github.com/JohnLonginotto/pybam) library
+* indexbam.py: script for indexing BAM files, dependent on [pybam](https://github.com/JohnLonginotto/pybam) library

+* index-mongodb.js: script for indexing BLAST json output files with MongoDB

-There are also other libraries on Bitbucket that we have not checked yet:
+There are also other Python BAM parsers on Bitbucket that we have not checked yet:

 * https://bitbucket.org/aroth85/pybam
 * https://bitbucket.org/dan/pybamparser